Discover the tools needed and step-by-step instructions for measuring a tire’s diameter, tread depth, width, aspect ratio, and inflation pressure.

 Check for Wear Indicators

-In addition to using a tread depth gauge and measuring at multiple points, it’s important to check for wear indicators on your tires.
+In addition to using a gauge and measuring at multiple points, it’s important to check for wear indicators on your tires.
 Wear indicators are small bars or bands located in the grooves of the tire tread, designed to show when the tread has worn down to a certain level.
 These indicators serve as a visual cue that it’s time to replace your tires.

 - Look for raised bars or bands within the tread grooves that indicate the minimum allowable tread depth.